ZhiweiCheng2020/Applied_DL_Bert/README.md

 ![image](https://user-images.githubusercontent.com/34483849/221366597-066d0952-124f-4658-afbf-ea026806084d.png)
 ==============================

-- This is a course project (Applied Deep Learning) provided by LMU, which is supervised by Emilio Dorigatti.
+- This is a course project (Applied Deep Learning) provided by LMU, supervised by Emilio Dorigatti.

 - New proteins are continuously being discovered in the 21st century, and machine learning methods can save us efforts in protein classification.
 This is because the protein sequence order determines their properties.
 Therefore, we can use sequential information to classify the proteins.
 If we treat each component as the letter/word in texts, the protein classification is similar to the text classification problem.